 On October 28, 2022, the Company announced the commencement of a four-year, \$1,600,000 research project in collaboration with Professors Mohini Sain and Ning Yan from the University of Toronto and Ford Powertrain Engineering Research and Development Centre.
 Funding for the project includes \$1,200,000 from the Mitacs Accelerate program.
 The project seeks to assess novel concepts for the purpose of inventing multifunctional materials to be used in automotive battery components including anode, cathode, electrolyte, and separator.
 The Company will be working in tandem with University of Toronto researchers providing and testing advanced graphene materials including the Company's patent-pending anode material developed by Dr. Michael Pope.
-There are no material updates as at September 30, 2024, on the Company's work with the University of Toronto.

-On August 8, 2024, the Company announced preliminary battery testing results and the commencement of a three-year \$441,000 project in collaboration with Professors Mohini Sain and Ning Yan from the University of Toronto.
+On August 8, 2024, the Company announced preliminary battery testing results and the commencement of a threeyear \$441,000 project in collaboration with Professors Mohini Sain and Ning Yan from the University of Toronto.
 Funding for the project is provided by a NSERC Mission Alliance Grant.
 The Company announced that promising preliminary results have already been achieved from this research with pouch cell batteries featuring engineered Albany graphite by the University of Toronto with a minimum 17% increase in capacity over batteries using commercial grade anode material.
 The project seeks to characterize and optimize the Albany graphite by exploring various pathways to purify, increase capacity, enhance cycle life, and engineer the graphite to meet or exceed commercial standards for anode material in the EV market.
 The results achieved are preliminary and will be verified through further testing or at an independent third-party facility.